abir101x/-Phonebook-Project/README.md

 ## Key Concepts Demonstrated

-This initial version of the project showcases an understanding of:

 * **File I/O:** Reading and parsing data from external files using `java.io.File` and `java.util.Scanner`.
 * **Data Structures:** Use of `ArrayList` to store and manage collections of data in memory.
 * **User Input Handling:** Interactive command-line interface for handling user choices and input.
-* **Procedural Decomposition:** Breaking down a larger problem into smaller, manageable static methods (`readData`, `performLookups`, etc.).
+* **Procedural Decomposition:** Breaking down a larger problem into smaller, manageable static methods.

+## Changelog

+* **v1.5:** Updated the underlying implementation of the lookup methods.
+The external user interface remains the same.
+* **v1.0:** Initial procedural implementation of the phonebook application.